 Breastfeeding requires a significant mental and emotional commitment as well as time investment.
 Mothers and babies need to be close and spend extended time together.
 In our fast-paced society, it requires a lot of willpower to slow down, be disciplined in feeding and expressing and be in it for the long haul.

 Breastfeeding cannot be rushed – you cannot force the baby to drink faster or suddenly pause feeding.
 Further, babies cannot fit into a structured routine to the adults’ convenience.
-Breastfeeding also requires the mother to be cautious of her diet and to abstain from certain medications which contraindicate breastfeeding.
+Breastfeeding also requires the mother to be cautious of her diet and to abstain from certain medications that contraindicate breastfeeding.

 There is a constant need for more awareness and support to help women to breastfeed.
 The maternity leave women are currently entitled to is up to a period of 4 months.
 To enable breastfeeding to be achievable for a longer period (i.e. up to 1-2 years), there needs to be a change in societal attitudes as well as increased flexibility in the workplace.